handong32/handong32.github.io/guides/linux_appliance.md

     initrd	/boot/tmpfs.cpio
 }
 ```
-After modifying this file, you need to then update GRUB.
-On Ubuntu this is achieved by running `update-grub` and on Fedora the `grub2-mkconfig` command is used instead.
+After modifying this file, remember to then update GRUB.

 ## Booting the appliance via PXE
 While booting with GRUB enables a quick way to test the appliance, the [PXE](https://docs.fedoraproject.org/en-US/fedora/rawhide/install-guide/advanced/Network_based_Installations/) protocol is preferable for setting up experiments as it allows a single master node to coordinate and boot multiple servers in a more programmed fashion.
 This booting process is also useful should you have a cluster of nodes connected through a local network and need to run some multi-node experiments such as webservers, databases, etc.